 What’s your mindset? … “all-or-nothing” or “something is better than nothing?”

-When it comes to pursuing goals and creating a healthy lifestyle, choosing to do less than ideal is always better than choosing to do nothing.
+When it comes to achieving goals and living a healthy lifestyle, choosing to do less than ideal is always better than choosing to do nothing.
 An “all or nothing” mindset results in nothing.
 If we do nothing, nothing will change.
-A “something is better than nothing” mindset results in new habits.
 By taking some action, something changes –everything incrementally changes.
+A “something is better than nothing” mindset results in new sustainable habits.

 What is an “all-or-nothing”mindset?